Insteel (IIIN)

 Growing from a small wire manufacturer to one of the largest in the U.S., Insteel (NYSE:IIIN) provides steel wire reinforcing products for concrete.

-- Annual revenue growth of 6.5% over the last five years was below our standards for the industrials sector
+- 6.5% annual revenue growth over the last five years was slower than its industrials peers

 Why There Are Better Opportunities Than Insteel